frame-lang/frame-docs/advanced_frame/runtime.rst

 #.
 State history
 #.
 Services

+This article will discuss these capabilbities in depth and explore their implementation in Python.

 Frame Runtime Architecture
 --------------------------

+At the heart of each Frame system is a state machine comprised of one or more states.
+This fact makes the architecture of Frame states a defining aspect to the runtime implementation.
+For object-oriented languages Frame's code generator implements Frame systems, not surprisingly, as object-oriented classes.

+Frame makes a deliberate choice regarding how to implement states, as there are many possible approaches.
-Frame states have two aspects -
+In the current implementation, Frame states possess two defining aspects.

-#. the state method that contains the code for the state
+#. state *functionality* is defined in a class method that contains the code for that *type* of state
-#. state compartments which contain all the data for a particular instance of a state
+#. state *data* is contained in compartments which contain all the data for a particular *instance* of a state

 Let's explore the details of the compartment data next.